 Both methods of cleaning are useful, but there are times when using one of the ways may damage your garment, if not make it look unpleasant.
 So, here are a few differences between the two methods of cleaning; laundry and dry cleaning.

 The significant essential difference between these two methods of cleaning is the solvent used.
 Laundry cleaning uses water as the solvent, while dry cleaning uses a chemical solution other than water.
 The solvent used will depend on the dry cleaners’ preferences.

 Perchloroethylene, also known as Perc, is commonly used by many dry cleaners despite some contradicting issues.
 Other dry cleaners use Hydrocarbon because it is less aggressive than Perc though it may require a much longer cycle.
 Liquid silicone and Glycol ether are also among the accessible solvents used.

 2. Process differences

 Laundry cleaning process

-This is a complete wet process, where garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
-On arrival to your cleaner, your clothing goes through the following process.
+This is a completely wet process, where the garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
+On arrival at your cleaner, your clothing goes through the following process.

 • Mending– if your garment needs any mending, it’s done immediately after inspection.